 What believers point to

-In July 1967, then-private citizen Richard Nixon delivered a Lakeside Talk at the Grove titled "The Changing World."
-The speech is widely considered the moment his 1968 presidential run became viable — he later said as much himself.
-Ronald Reagan, also a member, reportedly agreed that summer not to challenge Nixon for the Republican nomination.
-Historians broadly accept that the 1968 Republican primary was shaped, in a meaningful way, inside the Grove.
+In July 1967, then-private citizen Richard Nixon delivered a Lakeside Talk at Bohemian Grove titled "The Changing World."
+The speech is widely credited with launching his 1968 presidential campaign — Nixon later said the Lakeside Talk made it possible.
+Ronald Reagan, also a Grove member, reportedly agreed that same summer not to challenge Nixon for the Republican nomination.
+Historians of the 1968 primary, including Rick Perlstein in Nixonland (2008), broadly accept that the Republican primary was shaped, in a meaningful and traceable way, inside the Grove.
+Nixon's own later summary: "Anybody can be President of the United States, but few can ever have any hope of becoming President of the Bohemian Club."

 RESEARCHING THIS?

-Large parts of the primary material on Bohemian Grove — the 2000 infiltration footage, leaked Lakeside Talks, member interviews — have been taken down from YouTube and other platforms multiple times.
-Classified lets you save videos locally from TikTok, Instagram, YouTube, and X before they disappear, and organize them into a case with your notes.
+Large portions of the primary material on Bohemian Grove — Alex Jones's 2000 footage, leaked Lakeside Talks, the Philip Weiss audio material, the 2026 Boguslaw roster — have been removed and reposted across platforms multiple times over the years.
+Classified saves videos locally from TikTok, Instagram, YouTube, and X so you can build a case file that survives the platforms' moderation cycles.

 Download on the App Store